umich-brcf-bioinf/.github/profile/README.md

 # University of Michigan Bioinformatics Core
 ![DNA](res_brcf_bioinformatics_dna_stock_blue.jpeg)

-We help researchers identify and interpret patterns in RNA, DNA, and proteins by placing high-throuhgput data into a biologically meaningful context.
+We help researchers identify and interpret patterns in RNA, DNA, and proteins by placing high-throughput data into a biologically meaningful context.
 This includes:

 - **Elaborating experimental design**
 - **Developing reproducible workflows**